hailam885/basic-cpp-server/README.md

 Clang 18.1.8
 C++23

-(Benchmark will probably not coming soon since code WILL randomly SEGFAULTs and catastrophic errors are probably undetectable)
+(Benchmark will probably not coming soon since code WILL randomly SEGFAULTs and catastrophic errors are probably undetectable, and also GPU-Accelerated request parsing is causing major refactoring to the codebase so it's probably going to be a while)

+(Optional: Updates)

+[10/30/2025]: Just now thought that GPUs can do most of the request parsing work.
+Probably take until 2026 for the code to be stable